Overview and Crank Baits

 Best size is 3.5 inches Berkley ripple shad.
 Kia tech easy shiner.
 Pulsar minnow.
 Need a soft bait that will move at slow speeds.
 New size of champ swimmer – 3.8 size.
 Anything I can cast and work like a jig and a minnow.
 Pull up, turn handle then let it drop.
 Just like working a live bait.
 Pull up, let it fall until you get bottom. ¼ oz jug on paddle tail.

 I am not a master.
 I drop the minnows.
 When I started it was always a Lindy Rig.
 Trying to drag a Lindy in 8 ft of water.
-Tried and eight oz jig and a spottail.
+Tried an eight oz jig and a spot tail.
 8 lbs test and understanding the dive curve.
-If I could only use one bait it would be an 1/8 oz jig and spottail.
+If I could only use one bait it would be an 1/8 oz jig and spot tail.
 No way to catch fish faster on Mille Lacs.

 If you are in a river and there is a 1 mph current.
 You need to cast 45% downstream.
 The lure will swing to the back of the boat.
 It will drop down as it goes to the back.
 If you cast straight the lure will never go deep.

-When trolling I think of it the same way but instead of current I am moving my boat forward at 1 mph.
-Cast back at a 45% angle down stream.
+When trolling I think of it the same way but instead of current, I am moving my boat forward at 1 mph.
+Cast back at a 45% angle downstream.
 The jig will fall as it moves behind the boat.
 It will get to a good depth.
-I use mono line because it has less drag.
+I use a mono line because it has less drag.
 The snap jig is not a snap at all.
-It is not a snap it is a draw.
+It is not a snap; it is a draw.
 It makes a swishing noise.